thanmaiaadimulam/SGA_CLI-5-10_lab_assignment/README.md

   - Run the script / program with the exact command shown
   - Inspect the example input and simulated output

-All scripts are written for a POSIX-like environment (tested on macOS/Linux with `bash` and `gcc` available).
+All scripts are written on tested on macOS/Linux with `bash` and `gcc` available.